For her 11th birthday, quickly approaching on Sept. 26, Evelyn Harbeson of Ellendale said she just wanted one thing.

 Dave Hughes said the plan in moving forward is to ramp up adoption and fundraising efforts.
 Throughout the first six months of this year, he said, Safe Haven has adopted out or transferred 322 dogs.

-Page 5 of 5 - “We’re becoming more familiar with who is out there and able to help us,” he said.
+“We’re becoming more familiar with who is out there and able to help us,” he said.
 “Our adoption group has really ramped up their abilities.
 They’ve learned how to better present the dogs and they’ve done a much better job of getting the dogs adopted out of our shelter.”

 Hughes added that Safe Haven’s financial struggles have been the result of unexpected medical and private kennel costs associated with its dogs.